CAUT Policy Statement

 The Librarians’ Council should review regularly the mission, goals, objectives, and priorities of the library.
 The council should be charged with their implementation and periodic updating.

 The Librarians’ Council should seek input from all its constituents when discussing library services.

 The Librarians’ Council should be composed of all academic librarians, who shall meet as peers.

 The Librarians’ Council must provide for the effective participation of all academic librarians.

 The Chief Librarian2 should be an ex-officio member of the council, sitting as a peer with other librarians.

 4. Operating Procedures

-Librarians’ Councils should establish procedures to elect a chair, who should not be the Chief Librarian, from the council membership.
+Librarians’ Councils should establish procedures to elect a chair, who should not be the University Librarian, from the council membership.
 The term of this position should be defined.

 Librarians’ Councils should elect a secretary from their membership to take official minutes.
 The term of this position shall be defined.